cjbarnes/yumag-plugin/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `plugin-name/includes` is where functionality shared between the dashboard and the public-facing parts of the side reside
+* `replace-plugin-name/includes` is where functionality shared between the dashboard and the public-facing parts of the side reside
-* `plugin-name/admin` is for all dashboard-specific functionality
+* `replace-plugin-name/admin` is for all dashboard-specific functionality
-* `plugin-name/public` is for all public-facing functionality
+* `replace-plugin-name/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.
+Note that previous versions of the Boilerplate did not include `Replace_Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.
 More information will be provided in the upcoming documentation on the website.